locessentials/eng401-business-english-us/unit4/week12/from-employee-to-manager.md

 # From Employee to Manager

+It's great to think about leadership philosophically.
+However, in the day-to-day we also need practical leadership skills that we can use and development in both informal and formal leadership roles.
+Within a workplace setting, becoming a new manager is a common way that people become formal leaders.
+Generally becoming a new manager is a prerequisite for filling higher levels of organizational management and leadership, so it makes sense to start a discussion on business English related to leadership here.

-Organizations sometimes like to promote from within rather go through a hiring process to fill roles that have opened.
-When they promote, it makes sense that they would promote a key performer within a team.
+Organizations sometimes like to promote from within rather go through a hiring process to fill leadership roles that have opened.
+When they promote, it makes sense that they would promote a key performer from within a team.
 A key performer who consistently meets or exceeds expectations may excel within production roles, but management requires a completely new set of skills.
 To keep key performers performing in management roles, training and development is necessary.
 This training and development is a piece that organizations sometimes miss.
-People get promotions for being good at their jobs and then are not taught how to be managers.
+That is, people get promotions for being good at their jobs and then are not taught how to be managers.

 Not developing people into managers has profound impact on team performance.
 Within a U.S. context, it is often said that:

-> People don't jobs - they quit managers.
+> People don't quit jobs - they quit managers.

-This page collects tips that can help new managers develop their people leading skills, so they can avoid becoming a manager that people want to quit.
+This page collects tips that can help new managers develop their people and leadership skills, so they can avoid becoming a manager that people want to quit.

 ## Active Learning for Up-and-Coming Managers